namdlefhtes/calculator/README.md

 I want it to show "11 + 22 + 66 =" but it is displaying the calculated new operandOne of "33" and showing "33 + 66 =" instead.
 Also need to investigate equations with 4 or more parts.

 work on CSS/design to make things bigger.
 It will be easier to troubleshoot.

+2020-12-29

+display is sort of working, but it adds an extra number to the 3rd operand.
+I need to refactor code as it is not clear to me why I have tempNumberPush(numArray).
+I think this can be handled exclusively in getNumber() and operator(sign) .